Shim Eun-kyung: Career

 In the 2014 comedy Miss Granny, Shim played a woman in her 70s who miraculously finds herself back in her 20-year-old body.
 She said, "This film is quite close to my heart as it is the first film for me to star in not as a child actor, but as full-fledged actress."
 With 8.65 million admissions, its box office success surpassed Sunnys, proving Shim's ability to carry a film.
 She also won Best Actress at the Chunsa Film Art Awards, the Baeksang Arts Awards, the Director's Cut Awards, and the Buil Film Awards.

 Shim next starred as the eccentric savant pianist heroine in Naeil's Cantabile, a Korean drama adaptation of Japanese manga Nodame Cantabile.
 However, the series was a critical and commercial flop, and Shim took criticism for her acting in the series.

 Shim returned to film, starring in Seoul Station directed by Yeon Sang-ho, who also directed Train to Busan (where she also made a cameo appearance), revenge thriller Missing You, and Queen of Walking, which Shim calls a turning point in her career.
 In 2017, she starred alongside Ji Chang-wook in the action thriller Fabricated City and alongside Choi Min-shik in the election film The Mayor.
 In 2018, she starred in The Princess and the Matchmaker, the second installment of the "divining art trilogy" after The Face Reader; and black comedy Psychokinesis.

 In 2019, Shim made her Japanese film debut in The Journalist and received positive notices for her performance as a Japanese reporter who looks into a government corruption scandal centered on the Abe administration.
 She won the Best Actress award at the Mainichi Film Awards, and subsequently the Best Actress award at 43rd Japanese Academy Awards the next year.
 She also starred in the film Blue Hour, a story of an unusual friendship.
 She won the Best Actress award at the Takasaki Film Festival for her performance.

 In 2020, Shim returned to Korean entertainment with the finance drama Money Game.

 In 2022, Shim was invited to sit on the jury bench of the 35th Tokyo International Film Festival.

-In May 2023, Shim Eun-kyung signs an exclusive contract with Fanfare.
+In May 2023, Shim Eun-kyung signs an exclusive contract with PanPare Inc.